DuncanCragg/Onix/README.md

  SWDIO (7)   | SWDIO     | yellow
  VTref (1)   | VDD (3V3) | blue

- - you need to run JLinkExe and type 'power on perm' to power the Waveshare or Nano from pin 19
+ - for J-Link, you'll need to run JLinkExe and type 'power on perm' to power the Waveshare or Nano from pin 19

 ## Building the Arduino package on Linux
  - run <code>make</code>, which builds <code>Onix-nRF51.zip</code> and <code>package\_onix\_nrf51\_index.json</code>